 And I will never get tired of using simple white pitchers for my flowers.
 You can never have too many!

-As the days get shorter and summer is winding down, we are trying to soak up every last moment of the season.
+As the days get shorter and summer is winding down, we are trying to soak up every last moment of the summer season.
 During this transitional time of year, I think we all are guilty of rushing through things.
-Let’s all slow down and savor this beautiful season!
+Let’s all slow down and savor this beautiful period!

-Thanks for stopping by to see how I transition my home from summer to fall!
-I hope I have inspired you with ideas for your home.
+Thanks for stopping by to read my tips on how to transition your home from summer to fall!
+I hope my examples have inspired you with ideas for your home.

 **Next, be sure to visit The Painted Hinge for her 5 Tips for Transitioning from Summer to Fall!